Overview

 English language

-Candidates whose first language is not English require one of the following certificates:
+Candidates whose first language is not English require the following certificate:

-- IELTS test minimum scores - 7 overall, 7 writing, 6 other sections;
+- IELTS test minimum scores - 7.5 overall, 7 other sections;

 English language test validity